Joe Julian Farrugia

-He won five times the International Festival For Children Ti Amo, held in Romania.
-In 1999 American Airlines included one of his songs Jekk Għada Ma Jisbaħx on their playlist, readily available for to be played whenever any passenger requested a song in Maltese.
-Joe Julian also wrote two musicals in English and three Christmas pantos in the Maltese language.
+His songwriting won five times in the International Festival For Children Ti Amo, held in Romania.
+In 1999, American Airlines included one of his songs "Jekk Għada Ma Jisbaħx" on their playlist, available whenever any passenger requested a song in Maltese.
+Joe Julian also wrote two musicals in English and three Christmas pantos in Maltese.

-In 2005 one of his songs, Life is a Train, sung by Karen Polidano was included by NBT Records (U.S.) in a compilation disc about trains.
+In 2005, his songs "Life is a Train", sung by Karen Polidano, was included by NBT Records (U.S.) in a compilation disc about trains.

-In 2008, Ivan and Stani of Bulgaria sang his song You're Magic in their country's national selection for the Eurovision Song Contest.
+In 2008, Ivan and Stani sang his song "You Are Magic" in Bulgaria's national selection, EuroBGvision, for the Eurovision Song Contest.

-Joe Julian wrote also several drama episodes for Maltese television series.
+Farrugia also wrote several drama episodes for Maltese television series.
 These include popular sitcoms like Il-Prinċipal, Simpatiċi and XplaħħMalħajt.
-He also has his own blog Kif Naħsibha Jien.
+He also has his own blog named "Kif Naħsibha Jien".

-In 1993, through One Radio, Joe Julian ventured into the field of broadcasting.
-Two years later he switched over to television.
-Menz, Dr Peel, Medik, Indigo, Is-Saħħa Sabiħa and Xalamita are but some of his productions.
-He wrote, directed and produced the majority of the episodes of the award-winning documentary biographical series Bijografiji and also other features for the popular Friday night TVM programme Xarabank.
-In this respect, he won three awards in broadcasting from the Institute of Maltese Journalists.
+In 1993, through One Radio, Farrugia ventured into the field of broadcasting.
+Two years later, he switched over to television and produced shows such as Menz, Dr Peel, Medik, Indigo, Is-Saħħa Sabiħa and Xalamita.
+He wrote, directed and produced the majority of the episodes of the award-winning documentary biographical series Bijografiji and other features for the popular Friday night TVM programme Xarabank.
+From these, he won three awards in broadcasting from the Institute of Maltese Journalists.